RosettaCommons/documentation/scripting_documentation/EnvironmentFramework.md

 3 "restart_only".
 In this case, the FragmentJumpCM requires the presence of JumpSampleData in the Pose's DataCache.
 Advanced use only.

 ## LoopCM

+The LoopCM builds one of the following four movers: LoopMover_Perturb_KIC, LoopMover_Refine_KIC, LoopMover_Perturb_CCD, LoopMover_Refine_CCD.
+The algorithm is given by "algorithm" tag ("CCD" or "KIC") the form is given by the "style" tag ("refine" or "perturb").
+An example follows.

+`<LoopCM name=kic_refine style=refine algorithm=kic selector=loop1 />`

+The "selector" tag references a ResidueSelector, which is used to determine the torsional angles that will be moved in the loop modeling.
+The selection is expanded by one residue to accommodate certain loop modelers' quirks.

 ## RigidChunkCM
 ## CoMTrackerCM
 ## AbscriptLoopCloserCM